reactorlabs/rir/documentation/debugging.md

         GraphViz   print pir in GraphViz, displaying all instructions within BBs GraphVizBB print pir in GraphViz, displaying only BB names and connections

+The following flags can be useful for profiling and finding out which passes take how much time to complete.

     PIR_MEASURING_LOGFILE=
         filename   write the output to filename instead of std::cerr